The South Korean engineering former boarding student says Farragut was his foundation for success

 His post-Farragut journey took him to the University of California, Los Angeles (UCLA) for an undergraduate degree in Civil and Environmental Engineering.
 At UCLA, he made his mark by directing the American Society for Civil Engineers UCLA Chapter Environmental team, serving as president of the Korean Student Council, and chairing the Global Leaders Association (GLA).

-From there, it was on to the University of Delaware for a master’s degree in Civil and Environmental Engineering and then to required military service for South Korea.
-He’s assigned to the Mirae Ocean Corp. as part of his military service.
+From there, it was on to the University of Delaware for a master’s degree in Civil and Environmental Engineering and then to required prep school service for South Korea.
+He’s assigned to the Mirae Ocean Corp. as part of his prep school service.
 For his work on Tuvalu, he said he received a Grand Award from the Korean government.

 Meanwhile, Kim also is finishing a Civil Engineering doctoral degree from Osaka University in Japan.